nitram2342/fensterbrief/README.rst

 fensterbrief
 ============

-``fensterbrief`` is a python script to organize and work with LaTeX and markdown based letters.
+``fensterbrief`` is a python script for working with letters based on LaTeX and markdown.

 Short introduction